If London loses its standing as a leading global business hub post-Brexit, Singapore is the next in line for the spot.

 Singapore’s growing standing in the business community is bolstered by its financial and insurance industry, which contributes around 13% of the nation’s economy.

-According to PwC, better technology, lower taxes, and a more efficient transport and infrastructure system helped Singapore move up the rankings, overtaking even New York City.
+, better technology, lower taxes, and a more efficient transport and infrastructure system helped Singapore move up the rankings, overtaking even New York City.

 Compared to its nearest Asian rival, Hong Kong, Singapore has better scores in several categories such as ease of doing business, infrastructure, and health, safety and security.
 Hong Kong dropped one spot to ninth, partly due to a decline in the intellectual capital and innovation category.